Board Game Classics vs. Modern Hobby Games

 The long and short of it is, a successful hobby game sells less than one million copies.
 Far less, in fact.
 Selling 100,000 copies of a hobby board game should be cause for celebration for both the designer and the publisher.
 That's the case with Everdell, one of our favorite games from Starling Games (which is very hard for us to keep in stock.
 If you're lucky, we might just have a few copies!).

 10,000 units sold, meanwhile, is a very good run.
 In fact, that was how many units of Wingspan were produced for its first run in 2019.
 Of course, Wingspan blew through those sales in no time and has had print run after print run since then.
-I bet they’re well on the way to joining the 100k club, if they aren't already there.
-(Note: my guess was laughably conservative!
-Jamey Stegmaier was kind enough to respond to my question at the Stonemaier blog.
-Wingspan has over 600,000 copies in circulation as of January 2021!).
+Last we heard in August 2021, Wingspan and its expansions had sold over 1.3 million copies.